 The Troy School District provides the opportunity each year for parents to purchase, for a nominal fee, an insurance policy for their child that covers the child in case of an accident that is related to a school activity on or off school grounds.
 There is also a rider available for dental coverage.
-Parents who would like to enroll their children fill out the insurance form students brought home the first day of school and return it to the school office before the stated deadline.
+Parents who would like to enroll their children fill out the insurance form included in communication at the beginning of the school year and return it to the school office before the stated deadline.